sachagd/YoutubeDownloader/README.md

 YoutubeDownloader is a firefox extension that allows anybody to donwload youtube video in any chosen format

+i need to test the code but i also need to sleep

 Before utilising it you need to download a few dependencies.
 To do that, execute init.bat in administrator mode.
 List of things done by init.bat :
   - Installing pip if it's not already the case